Dubai Real Estate — Iran Conflict Impact Monitor

 off baseline

 DLD registers in weekday batches — raw daily averages overstate the decline.
 Weekly averages on complete weeks only are used.
-Only 2 post-conflict weeks available; treat directionally, not definitively.
+10 post-conflict weeks available; sample now approaching statistical reliability.

 2